 Recommendations: 3 letters from individuals capable of evaluating your scientific credentials.
 Current graduate degree holders or students should provide at least 2 letters from individuals at the institution most recently attended

-The Department of Chemistry and Biochemistry does not consider applications for thesis-based M.S. degrees.
+The Department of Chemistry and Biochemistry considers applications for thesis-based and non-thesis-based M.S. degrees.
 The department does offer a coursework-based M.S. in Chemistry or in Biochemistry.
 The coursework M.S. is a part-time degree designed to meet the continuing education needs of industry professionals.
-Students must complete a minimum of 30 credits of 4000-level and 500-level coursework, of which no more than 9 credits may be laboratory-based research.
+Students must complete a minimum of 30 credits of 4000-level and 500-level coursework.
 As a part-time degree, financial support is not available for students seeking an M.S. degree.
 WPI's office of Graduate Admissions maintains a FAQ regarding Financing Graduate Study.

 Laboratory research provides the foundation for a WPI PhD in chemistry.
 The research directed by our faculty blends traditional chemistry training – organic, inorganic, physical – with interdisciplinary approaches to solve critical scientific problems.
 Research groups at WPI are developing environmentally friendly methods to synthesize essential chemical intermediates, devising new routes to access important pharmaceutical agents, preparing organic and inorganic materials for solar energy conversion, and designing functional molecules for a variety of applications.
 Research programs are funded by major grants from the National Science Foundation and the National Institutes of Health as well as other private and governmental agencies.
 The scientific advances made by our students and faculty are routinely published in major national and international journals, and have been granted patents.
 WPI PhD students acquire important skills while making significant contributions to the field of chemical sciences.